 Category I21 was changed from ST elevation (STEMI) and non-ST elevation myocardial infarction (NSTEMI) to acute myocardial infarction.
 The Excludes2 note changes from subsequent myocardial infarction (I22.-) to subsequent type 1 myocardial infarction (I22.-)

-Instructional notes at the fourth character designate anatomical location as before but add the type 1 ST elevation myocardial infarction designation.
+Instructional notes at the fourth character designate an anatomical location as before but add the type 1 ST-elevation myocardial infarction designation.

 I21.9 is not for acute myocardial infarction, unspecified (NOS).

 The new subcategories for “other type of myocardial infarction” include:

 Code also the underlying cause, if known and applicable, such as: